-Your home’s central air conditioner works hard to keep you and your family cool during the hot summer months in La Porte.
-Unfortunately, it’s possible for your air conditioner to become overworked, potentially restricting the airflow to your home.
+Your home’s central air conditioner works hard to keep you and your family cool during the hottest times of the year in Kingwood.
+Unfortunately, it’s fairly common for your air conditioner to become overworked, potentially restricting the airflow to your home.
 As warm as it may be outside, your air conditioner can actually become frozen.
 If this has happened to your air conditioner, don’t panic.
-Read on to find out why this happens and if you should schedule air conditioner service to address the issue.
+Read on to find out why this happens and if you should schedule air conditioner service to deal with the problem.

 If your air conditioner freezes up, the area to focus on is the evaporator coil within the condenser unit.
-There are two typical reasons the coil may freeze.
+There are two typical reasons the coil might freeze.
 First, the airflow through the coil is restricted.
-The air conditioner is trying to force more cold air through the coil than it can handle and therefore frost starts to accumulate on the air conditioner and slow the process even more.
+The system is trying to force more cold air through the coil than it can handle and therefore frost starts to accumulate on the air conditioner and slow the process even more.
 Eventually the frozen water could cause damage to the inner workings of your AC.

-If this is not the case, a frozen AC may be due to a lack of refrigerant.
-Similarly, if this is the case, there simply isn’t enough “juice” to adequately transport the air through the coil and parts start to freeze up, giving your air conditioner a layer of ice and keeping your home from receiving the cool air it needs.
+If this is not the case, a frozen AC may be due to a low level of refrigerant.
+Similarly, if this is the case, there simply isn’t enough “juice” to properly transport the air through the coil and parts start to freeze up, giving your air conditioner a layer of ice and preventing your home from receiving the cool air it needs.

-If your air conditioner has stopped working properly and is covered in frost or ice, don’t worry.
+If your air conditioner has stopped running properly and is covered in frost or ice, don’t worry.
 Follow these simple steps and your home will be properly cooled again in no time.

 - Go to the thermostat and turn off your air conditioner totally.

 - Look at other areas of your AC through which air flows to make sure air is not restricted.
-Ensure your air filters are clean and all the registers and vents are cleared off.
+Make sure your air filters are clean and all the registers and vents are cleared off.

-- La Porte has most experienced HVAC technicians at Finch Air Conditioning & Heating, call now and arrange your air conditioner service.
-Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is an issue that should be taken care of by AC experts.
+- Kingwood has most experienced HVAC technicians at Finch Air Conditioning & Heating, call now and arrange your air conditioner service.
+Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is an issue that should be taken care of by AC pros.